Introducing Corrections to the Reflectance of Graphene by Light Emission: Corrections to reflectance by light emission

-however, it vanishes by taking the time average, and only the first term of the incoherent corrections will remain.~\cite{Velson2020} Commonly, inelastic scattering of light such as (spontaneous) Raman scattering is considered as incoherent photons.
-Namely, the reflectance of a specific light frequency ($\omega$) undergoes the incoherent corrections especially when a white-light beam is used as an excitation source, since it contains various frequencies $\omega_e$ above $\omega$, where $\omega_e-\omega$ corresponds to the frequency of the Raman active phonon modes.~\footnote{Strictly speaking, for the incoherent corrections, $A_j^N$ should be calculated with $\omega_e$.
-We assume that $A_j^N(\omega_e)$ is approximately the same as $A_j^N(\omega)$.} Let ${\cal B}_{inc}$ be the branching ratio of incoherent photon emissions, in which light emitted from each layer contributes independently to the reflectance.
+but it vanishes when taking the time average and only the first term of the incoherent corrections remains.~\cite{Velson2020} Inelastic scattering of light such as Raman scattering is usually considered to give rise to incoherent photons.
+Let ${\cal B}_{inc}$ be the branching ratio of the energy of the emitted incoherent photons to that of absorbed photons.
 Since $Z_j({\cal B}_{inc})$ is proportional to $\sqrt{{\cal B}_{inc} A_j^N}$ [Eq.~(\ref{eq:hifo})], the incoherent corrections are proportional to ${\cal B}_{inc} A_j^N$.
-For Raman scattering, parameter ${\cal B}_{inc}$ is fundamentally determined by the electron-photon and electron-phonon coupling strengths, and it should not be so sensitive to the change in $N$.
-Indeed, the incoherent corrections with a constant ${\cal B}_{inc}$ follow the measured $N$-dependence of the G-band Raman intensity [Appendix~\ref{app:raman}].
+For Raman scattering, the parameter ${\cal B}_{inc}$ is fundamentally determined by the electron-photon and electron-phonon coupling strengths, and it should not be so sensitive to the change in $N$.
+Indeed, the incoherent corrections with a constant ${\cal B}_{inc}$ follow the measured $N$ dependence of the $G$ band Raman intensity [Sec.~\ref{ss:raman}].
+The $G$ band consists of optical phonons at the $\Gamma$ point, whose lattice vibrations are in-plane.